 It's about being heard, holding our own space, and feeling good when we're communicating.

 Every day we are in situations where being assertive can help us as carers.
 It can include asking someone for help, getting the support we need or approaching a professional with a question.

 Assertiveness is feeling confident when we're communicating and communicating well.
 Being assertive can also help boost our self-esteem and earn others' respect.

 What are the consequences of not asserting yourself?

 Remaining silent when we feel we are being pushed, pulled, manipulated, demanded of, or just plain unheard, can lead to feelings of resentment, loss of self-respect, conflict and confusion.
 All these all add up to increased stress.

-Being assertive is the healthy option – it demonstrates self-respect, as well as respect for others.
-The clarity that is gained by being assertive is beneficial for everyone involved, as they learn to adjust their behaviour and negotiate to achieve an all-round positive outcome for all.
+Being assertive is healthy.
+It demonstrates self-respect, as well as respect for others.
+The clarity that is gained by being assertive is beneficial for everyone involved.
+It helps them learn to adjust their behaviour and negotiate to achieve an all-around positive outcome for all.

-It may not come naturally to us to be assertive, but for many of us it takes practice to become comfortable in asserting ourselves.
-Things which may prevent us being assertive might include:
+It may not come naturally to us to be assertive.
+And for many, it takes practice to become comfortable in asserting ourselves.
+Things which may prevent us from being assertive might include:

 Lack of confidence